-The Tin whistle, also known as the penny whistle, or “feadóg stain” is a well known and regularly used instrument in traditional Irish music.
+The Tin whistle is also called a penny whistle or feadóg stain.
+It is a well known and regularly used instrument in traditional Irish music.

 History of the Tin Whistle